jasminequach/jasminequach.github.io/essays/typescript.md

 <img width="300px" class="rounded img-fluid" src="https://media.tenor.com/sF-65FzDeFIAAAAM/cat-pondering-cat.gif">

 That's right.
 I'm a newbie to TypeScript.
-It was a slow start, if I'm being honest; as educational as they were, the <a href="https://example.com">freeCodeCamp tutorial on JavaScript</a> was admittedly a bit boring, and the <a href="https://example.com">W3 Schools TypeScript tutorial</a> was even boring-_er_.
-Still, I have come to anticipate enjoying it nonetheless.
+It was a slow start, if I'm being honest; as educational as they were, the <a href="[https://example.com](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/)">freeCodeCamp tutorial on JavaScript</a> was admittedly a bit boring, although I liked how involved it was, and the <a href="[https://example.com](https://www.w3schools.com/typescript/index.php)">W3 Schools TypeScript tutorial</a> was even _more_ boring!
+Still, I have somehow come to anticipate enjoying TypeScript nonetheless.

 ## Not quite love at first sight...